 Baby On Board:

 Summer is in full swing and that means it’s time to travel.
-Whether you’re packing up the car to visit the grandparents or flying off to a tropical island (lucky you!), the notion of traveling with your little ones probably fills you with an equal measure of excitement and dread.
+Whether you’re packing up the car to visit the grandparents or flying off to a tropical island (lucky you!), the notion of traveling with your young kids probably fills you with an equal measure of excitement and dread.
 The packing, the planning, the schedules…the nightmares!

 It’s during these times that I always try to remember the advice of my children’s pediatrician.
 We were once discussing the stress of the holiday season when he told me his family’s secret to relaxing.
 “Lower your expectations and you’ll lower your stress.”
 I realized that holds true for travel, too.